RWaltersMA/kafka1.3/README.md

 Note: Make sure you are in the same directory as the build-images script file.
 Also, you may have to add execute permission via a `chmod +x build-images.sh` to execute the script.

-This shell script will build the following containers:
+This shell script will build the following images:

-Container Name | Description
+Image Name | Description
 --------------- | -----------------
 <B>mysqlimg</B> | Imagine of MySQL pre-configured with authentication
 <B>stockgenmongo</B> | Runs Python app to create data and insert into local MongoDB cluster